valstekt/opensource-automobile-system-design/README.md

 # opensource-automobile-system-design

 An open source initiative to assist in the design the system for various classes of automobiles

+## The process

+1. The usser input parameters are processed to generate the suggestions.
+1. The selected options in the suggestions are re-processed for detailed specifications.
+1. These detailed specifications can be helpful in validating for prototyping

+## User's inputs are

-The following components are majorily dealt with:
+## The following components are majorily dealt with:

 1. Frame (Chassis)
 1. Motor